Offerings

 Before your session, arrive a few minutes early in comfortable clothing to allow time to settle in.
 If it’s your first visit, please complete all online intake forms and consents before arriving.

-After your session, we’ll briefly discuss any questions, and how your nervous system and fascia responded.
+After your session, we’ll briefly discuss any questions, if you’d like.
 You may feel deeply relaxed, lighter, or even a bit tired as your body processes the work.
 We’ll go over next steps, including scheduling your next treatment session.

 -